rrakowski2/food-delivery-biz/README.md

+## Repository Overview

-## The repo demonstrates a console-based Python app that uses a Docker-managed database to support a food delivery business with inventory and courier management.
-All personal data is fictitious and was created solely for development purposes.
+This repository features a console-based Python application designed to support a simulated food delivery business.
+The app integrates with a Docker-managed database and includes modules for inventory tracking and courier management.

+> ⚠️ **Note:** All personal data within the project is entirely fictitious and intended solely for development and testing purposes.